-If you are planning on experimenting with exogenous ketones, I encourage you to thoroughly research the product you are purchasing and make sure that it is third-party-tested and uses high quality materials.
-Take a look at this previous article, To Ketone or Not to Ketone: Mineral Salts, for a better understanding of the science behind exogenous ketones and to cross-reference popular companies that are producing them.
+If you are planning on experimenting with exogenous ketones, I encourage you to thoroughly research the product you are purchasing and make sure that it is third-party-tested and uses high-quality materials.
+Take a look at this previous article, To Ketone or Not to Ketone: Mineral Salts (https://ketogenic.com/nutrition/ketone-not-ketone-mineral-salts/ ), for a better understanding of the science behind exogenous ketones and to cross-reference popular companies that are producing them.
 Also, check out the book, The Ketogenic Bible, which includes a full chapter dedicated to the newest research and application of supplemental ketones.

 The research is still young but there has been more and more interest in the various types of ketogenic diets, especially throughout the athletic population.
 The two main variations include the Cyclic Ketogenic Diet (CKD) and the Targeted Ketogenic Diet (TKD).
 The CKD follows the same principles as a Standard Ketogenic Diet (SKD) with the addition of carbohydrate “refeeds” one or two days a week.
 In this article, we will focus on the TKD, explained in detail below.
 However, research in all areas of CKD and TKD is severally lacking and there is definitely a need to investigate the role that these variations may play in different types of athletes and sports in general.

-Just like a CKD, the TKD follows the same principles as a SKD with the addition of carbohydrates incorporated around the workout.
-At the moment, the TKD is based on anecdotal experience rather than scientific research and it is not yet known whether the potential benefits of implementing a TKD come from psychological or physiological changes, or both.
+TKD (Targeted Ketogenic Diet): Just like a CKD, the TKD follows the same principles as an SKD with the addition of carbohydrates incorporated around the workout.
+At the moment, the TKD is based on anecdotal experience rather than scientific research and it is not yet known whether the potential benefits of implementing a TKD come from psychological or physiological changes or both.
 TKD is highly individualized, meaning that every person will vary in the amount, type, and specific timing of carbohydrate consumption needed.
-Nonetheless, the TKD may benefit athletes participating in activities such as CrossFit, MMA, HIIT, and other high intensity sports.
+Nonetheless, the TKD may benefit athletes participating in activities such as CrossFit, MMA, HIIT, and other high-intensity sports.

 If you are planning on experimenting with a TKD, here are a few tips to begin: